aswinachuz/NSpace_ERC_2025/CONTRIBUTING.md

 ## Issue and PR Labels

 We use labels to categorize and manage issues and PRs.
 Please use appropriate labels when creating or working on them.
-Refer to the [list of defined labels and their descriptions](docs/00_Project_Overview/GitHub_Labels_Guide.md) **(TODO)**.
+Refer to the [list of defined labels and their descriptions](docs/00_Project_Overview/GitHub_Labels_Guide.md).

 ## Questions or Need Help?